 NOAM CHOMSKY is a world-renowned linguist, public intellectual and political activist.
-He joined the UA faculty this fall as a laureate professor in the Department of Linguistics in the College of Social and Behavioral Sciences.
+He joined the UA faculty in the fall of 2018 as a laureate professor in the Department of Linguistics in the College of Social and Behavioral Sciences.
 He is also the Agnese Nelms Haury Chair in the Agnese Nelms Haury Program in Environment and Social Justice.
 Considered the founder of modern linguistics, Chomsky is one of the most influential public intellectuals in the world and one of the most cited scholars in modern history.
 Chomsky has written more than 100 books, his most recent being Requiem for the American Dream: The 10 Principles of Concentration of Wealth & Power.
 An ardent free speech advocate, Chomsky has published and lectured widely on U.S. foreign policy, Mideast politics, terrorism, democratic society and war.